saymrwulf/stable-baselines3/notes.md

-2018-12-09T23:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2018-12-11T05:45:00 - Late-night bugfix on financial RL environment (stable-baselines3) 2018-12-11T22:29:00 - Minor doc updates: linking to article on quantization (stable-baselines3)
+2018-12-09T23:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2018-12-11T05:45:00 - Late-night bugfix on financial RL environment (stable-baselines3) 2018-12-11T22:29:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2019-01-03T23:51:00 - Minor doc updates: linking to article on quantization (stable-baselines3)